 I am six hundred miles away from campus and I still feel connected to Holy Cross.
 But it’s a different kind of connection.

-This isn’t what I imagined my first semester at Holy Cross would be like.
+This isn’t what I imagined my first semester at Holy Cross would look like.
 But I am fully immersed in this community.
 Over the past few months, I have experienced what this incredible school has to offer.

 I have engaged with brilliant, dedicated professors who push my limits, fuel my intellectual curiosity, and inspire me to learn more about the world.
 Classes at Holy Cross are welcoming and interactive, complete with engrossing material and engaging breakout sessions.